ABS510/amazon-analysis/README.md

 Do you want to execute Tarjan's algorithm? (yes or no): yes Do you want to execute BFS? (yes or no): no
 ```
 Doing so will output results for IDDFS and Tarjan's Algorithm but not BFS.
+Also, in the example, we have selected `../Amazon6061.txt` for our input, but you can input any input data just by simply typing in the file path after `Enter input file: ` command.

 #### Executing testcases
 you can also run testcases with the following steps: